 You need to provide proof of one of the following:

-• ZAR2,500,000 (2,5 million South African Rands) in cash, or
+• ZAR5,000,000 (5 million South African Rands) in cash, or

-• a capital investment of ZAR 2 500 000 in the business, or
+• a capital investment of ZAR 5,000,000 in the business.

 Employment of South African residents

-A further requirement of the Business Permit is that your business must employ at least five South African citizens or permanent residents.
+A further requirement of the Business Visa is that your business must employ at least five South African citizens or permanent residents.
 If your business has not started operating yet, you must give an undertaking that you are going to employ five such individuals.

 The South African Revenue Service (SARS)

-Specifics of the Business Permit
+Specifics of the Business Visa

-Usually, the Business Permit is valid for a period of 24 months.
+Usually, the Business Visa is valid for a period of 24 months.
 This period may be shorter or longer, depending on the nature of your business, so it is very important to provide clear information in your business plan.

-It is possible to extend the permit every 24 months for a further 24 months.
+It is possible to extend the visa every 24 months for a further 24 months.
 Every time that you apply for an extension, you are required to submit proof that you are still meeting the requirements given above.

 It is also possible to apply for Permanent Residence once you have obtained the Business Visa.
 If you wish to do so, you need to provide proof that you have met the requirements given above on two occasions: first within two years of the issue of your Visa, and then once again after a period of three years.